alexlafroscia/courier/README.md

 1. Clone the repo into your VSCode extensions folder
 2. Run `yarn install` in the extension root

-The custom `parcel` build is necessary because I had to fork the project to remove an unnecessary dependency that made Parcel difficult to integrate with VSCode.

 ---

 ## Features